YOGA AND MEDITATION RETREAT PROGRAM

 Hatha Yoga: The asana practices of Hatha Yoga are primarily done to prepare the body and mind for meditation.
 By focusing on the breath these movements become movement meditation.
 An important benefit of asana practice is the function of each pose to heal the body in different ways.

 Ashtanga Yoga: It is an active practice, requiring continuous movement flowing with the rhythm of the breath.
-A modified, less vigorous approach is presented in the retreat.
+When taught, a modified, less vigorous approach will be considered.
+Note that Ashtanga Yoga, on the context of the Patanjali Yoga Sutra, also means the eight limbs of yoga - the steps required to access "liberation".

 Yogic Cleansing: Jala Neti (nasal cleansing with warm salt water) helps to relieve allergies, colds, and sinusitis.
 It removes pollutants thus maintaining good health of the ears, eyes and throat.